The Ultimate Guide To Picking Your Next Ear Piercing

 AKA the traditional and most popular ear piercing, the lobe ring is the least painful and quickest healing piercing, only taking three to nine weeks to fully heal.
 This year, however, it’s all about getting an off-center piercing.
 People can have one, two, and, really any number of piercings, as @sheenabagshawe proves, and let’s be real—they’ll always be trendy.

 The daith piercing is placed in the cartilage as it curves toward the inner ear.
-Admittedly, it's going to be a little more painful since it's a thicker area of cartilage.
-But, since it's tucked further into the ear than something like a helix, it's a good choice for a bit of (somewhat) hidden flair in a professional work space, as @camilarenosto proves.
-It has a six to 10 month healing period, but it's totally worth it.
+Admittedly, it’s going to be a little more painful since it’s a thicker area of cartilage.
+But, because it’s tucked further into the ear than something like a helix piercing, it’s a good choice for a bit of (somewhat) hidden flair in a more strict professional work space, as @camilarenosto proves.
+It has a six to 10 month healing period, but it’s totally worth it.

 The tragus piercing is a bold—but stunning—piercing on that little piece of cartilage located right outside the ear canal.
 Because it’s a thicker area for the needle to have to pierce through, it requires the piercer to apply more pressure.
 However, because there are few nerve endings, it isn’t too painful to sit through.
 It requires four to eight months to fully heal, but as @stabbysarah proves, it’s a statement-making piercing that we’re swooning over.